Gardener Cary George begins his second year in charge of the Garden.

 Temperatures in the summer was well above normal, 100.7º on June 24th, reaching 105º in July, with very little rain.

-In the autumn issue of Friends newsletter, The Fringed Gentian™ (Vol. 36 No. 4) Cary George also noted that autumn color might not be that brilliant due to the drought.
+In the autumn issue of The Fringed Gentian™ (Vol. 36 No. 4) Cary George also noted that autumn color might not be that brilliant due to the drought.
 He reported there were seven varieties of goldenrod and nine varieties of aster blooming in the Garden in the fall.
-At The Friends Board meeting on Oct.
-1st, discussions included Martha Hellander's research on Eloise Butler, the use of the $1,000 received from the Grimes Estate, the need for a folding staircase to access the attic of the Shelter and various small items needed for the Shelter.
-A revision of The Friends' Mission Statement was planned.
+At the Friends Board meeting on October 1st, discussions included Martha Hellander's research on Eloise Butler, the use of the $1,000 received from the Grimes Estate, the need for a folding staircase to access the attic of the Shelter and various small items needed for the Shelter.
+The creation of a Friends' Mission Statement was planned.
 The Friends also had two ceiling spotlights installed in the Shelter for wall illumination at a cost of $253.

 In the same issue volunteer coordinator Shirley Schultz recognized those 38 volunteers who staffed the Martha Crone Shelter during the year.
 President Ann Kessen noted the Garden would be open until October 31 and October would be a great time to be in the Garden.
 During the year the Friends had revenue of $3,925 - $1,100 from memorials, $2,516 from memberships, $309 from investment income.
 Expenses were $4,838 including the two purchases for the Shelter; Asset balance $7,126

 In September the city of Minneapolis inaugurated the Minneapolis Sculpture Garden at the Walker Art Center.

 The Garden closed for the season on October 31st.